relationaldba/pgsql-maintenance/README.md

 ### Run using docker-compose

 - Ensure the pre-requisites are completed
 - Prepare a `docker-compose.yaml` file and describe the services.
-You can use the sample `docker-compose .yaml` provided in the repo.
+You can use the sample `docker-compose.yaml` provided in the repo.
 The YAML file has a list of all services and their action arguments.
 - The YAML file expects the env file in the same directory and is described in the `env_file:` section.
 - The action argument is passed to the container using the `command:` element of the compose file.
 - Run the script using `docker-compose` using the below command.